Student rights and responsibilities

-Exam schedules will be published no later than four weeks prior to the start of the course and it is the student’s responsibility to register for examinations.
+Exam schedules will be published no later than four weeks prior to the start of the course.
+It is the student’s responsibility to register for examinations.
 Resits cannot be scheduled at the same time as ordinary examinations for the following semester.

 Written examination at a different location

-In special circumstances, for instance of a medical or social nature, or if a student is on an exchange semester, they may have the possibility to take a written examination at a different location.
-A written application including substantiation of the reason is to be submitted to the examiner.
-It is the responsibility of the student in question to arrange for an examination location, invigilator and contact person at an institution, school or similar.
+In special circumstances, it might be possible to take a written examination at a different location.
+For instance, you have medical or social reasons or are on an exchange semester.
+You submit a written application, including a confirmation of the reason, to your examiner.
+It is your responsibility as a student to arrange for an examination location, invigilator and contact person at an institution, school or similar.

 Examination of internships

 If a programme or course includes an internship, specific rules may apply regarding the total number of examination opportunities.
 If a student is at risk of receiving a failing grade for their placement/internship, they should be made aware of this at the earliest opportunity.

 You will be notified of the results of an exam as soon as possible: no later than fifteen working days after the examination and ten working days before re-examination.
 The results may be posted on Canvas or sent to you by email.
 Reporting in Ladok must be completed no later than five working days after you have been notified of the result.
 An oral and/or written review of the examination is to be carried out no later than ten days prior to re-examination.